murodkopolov-eng/Bike_Store_Project/README.md

 ![Dashboard Preview](diagram/image_diagram.png)

 **Description:**

 This ER diagram represents the normalized relational database schema for the Bike Store sales system.
 The schema is designed to support transactional sales analysis, inventory tracking, and staff performance reporting.

+## Project Objectives
+- Build a normalized relational database for retail sales data
+- Load and transform CSV-based data using bulk insert techniques
+- Design KPI-driven SQL views for reporting and analytics
+- Implement stored procedures to support reusable and automated analysis
+- Enable management-level insights for sales, inventory, staff, and regional performance